roblaing/swipl-webapp-howto/README.md

 );
 ```

-An important thing to note is there is no field for password in this table because passwords should never be seen let alone stored by web servers &mdash; an elementary part of online security which a shocking number of big corporations fail to grasp.
+Note there is no field for password in this table because passwords should never be seen let alone stored in plain text by web servers &mdash; an elementary part of online security which a shocking number of big corporations fail to grasp.

 This is related to the id type being a string despite the general database rule of thumb that integers make more efficient keys.